Welcome to SOAR

 Who is a good fit for SOAR?

 The SOAR program aims to assist students who would benefit from extra support in math and chemistry as they transition into the rigor of college studies.
 Students who have an SAT-Math score less than 550 and/or an ACT-Math score less than 22 may benefit from this program.
+We prioritize students from underrepresented groups and first generation students.
 SOAR also aims to support first year students with faculty mentors and a residential living community of peers with similar STEM interests.

 - Strengthen student preparation in math and chemistry